Moving To Jersey as a Business, Successful Entrepreneur Or HNWI

-- apply for a role within a Jersey company – the company would need to have a permission to employ an individual who does not have 5 years residency; or
+- apply for a role within a Jersey company, the company would need to have a permission to employ an individual who does not have 5 years residency

-- start their own business – they would have to submit an application for a business licence as an registered individual.
+- start their own business, they would have to submit an application for a business licence as a registered individual.

-- the child was ordinarily living in Jersey immediately before beginning higher education; and
+- the child was ordinarily living in Jersey immediately before beginning higher education

 - both parents remain ordinarily resident in Jersey for the entire period of study.